Malta fiddles on migrants, as Libya burns

 "This incident once again highlights the need for Russia to cease its malign and destabilising actions in Libya," the US said, amid Russian denials.

-Refurbished old jets from former Soviet republics supplied to Haftar by his other allies - such as Egypt or the United Arab Emirates - have long been a feature of the civil war, according to UN inspectors.
+Refurbished old jets from former Soviet republics supplied to Haftar by his other allies - such as Egypt or the United Arab Emirates - have long been a feature of the civil war.

 But the modern Russian warplanes marked "a substantial further escalation", Sweden's former foreign minister Carl Bildt said.